-The Association of Bay Area Governments has deemed the Baylands area as a Priority Development Area.
-Efforts are being evaluated to make San Bruno Mountain a Planned Conservation Area (PCA).
-Opportunities may exist to identify portions of the Baylands Development as a PCA.
+The Association of Bay Area Governments has designated the Baylands area as a Priority Development Area.
+San Bruno Mountain, and parts of the Baylands, have been designated as a Priority Conservation Area (PCA).
 The PCA designation and/or San Francisco Bay Area Restoration Authority should be explored as potential funding resources for wetlands restoration.